-149. Recalls that at the successful first Review Conference of the Rome Statute, held in Kampala, Uganda, from 31 May to 11 June 2010, States Parties adopted amendments to the Rome Statute, in accordance with article 5, paragraph 2, of the Rome Statute to define the crime of aggression and to establish conditions under which the Court could exercise jurisdiction with respect to that crime35 and adopted amendments to the Rome Statute to expand the jurisdiction of the Court to three additional war crimes when committed in armed conflicts not of an international character;36

-150. Notes that those amendments are subject to ratification or acceptance and shall enter into force in accordance with article 121, paragraph 5, of the Rome Statute, notes with appreciation the recent ratifications of the amendments37 and notes that two States Parties have lodged declarations in accordance with article 15 bis, paragraph 4, of the Rome Statute;38

-151. Calls upon all States Parties to consider ratifying or accepting these amendments;

-152. Welcomes the activation of the International Criminal Court's jurisdiction over the crime of aggression as of 17 July 2018, as decided by consensus by the Assembly of States Parties in its resolution ICC-ASP/16/Res.5, marking the first time that a permanent international court has the authority to hold individuals accountable in respect of this crime, thereby completing the achievements of the Rome and Kampala Conferences of 1998 and 2010;
+- 149. Recalls that at the successful first Review Conference of the Rome Statute, held in Kampala, Uganda, from 31 May to 11 June 2010, States Parties adopted amendments to the Rome Statute, in accordance with article 5, paragraph 2, of the Rome Statute to define the crime of aggression and to establish conditions under which the Court could exercise jurisdiction with respect to that crime and adopted amendments to the Rome Statute to expand the jurisdiction of the Court to three additional war crimes when committed in armed conflicts not of an international character; - 150.
+Notes that those amendments are subject to ratification or acceptance and shall enter into force in accordance with article 121, paragraph 5, of the Rome Statute, notes with appreciation the recent ratifications of the amendments and notes that two States Parties have lodged declarations in accordance with article 15 bis, paragraph 4, of the Rome Statute; - 151.
+Calls upon all States Parties to consider ratifying or accepting these amendments; - 152.
+Welcomes the activation of the International Criminal Court's jurisdiction over the crime of aggression as of 17 July 2018, as decided by consensus by the Assembly of States Parties in its resolution ICC-ASP/16/Res.5, marking the first time that a permanent international court has the authority to hold individuals accountable in respect of this crime, thereby completing the achievements of the Rome and Kampala Conferences of 1998 and 2010; - 153.
+Recalls the discussions on the issue of peace and justice at the stock-taking exercise held at the Review Conference, notes the interest to resume the discussions on this issue and invites interested States Parties to do so; - 154.
+Recalls with appreciation pledges of increased assistance to the Court made by thirty-five States Parties, one observer State, and one regional organization, calls upon these States

-33 Official Records ...
+&lt;sup>33 Official Records ...
 Second session ...
 2003 (ICC-ASP/2/10), annex III.

-35 Official Records ...
+&lt;sup>35 Official Records ...
 Review Conference ...
 2010 (RC/11), part II, RC/Res.6.

-36 Ibid., RC/Res.5.
+&lt;sup>36 Ibid., RC/Res.5.